-- Examines Communications Sector Critical Infrastructure Protection as defined in relevant policy guidance, such as: the Homeland Security Act of 2002, Homeland Security Presidential Directive 7 (HSPD-7), Executive Order (EO) 13636 (Improving Critical Infrastructure Cybersecurity), PPD-21, and the NIPP and its successor issuances, including the Critical Infrastructure National Plan. - Considers and publishes policy and planning positions addressing the US communications infrastructure and interests relevant to the global communications environment. - Represents the communications sector within cross-sector/interdependency matters, including by providing representation to such activities as the CIPAC, National Infrastructure Advisory Council (NIAC) Working Groups, the Partnership for Critical Infrastructure Security (PCIS), Cross-Sector Cyber Security Working Group (CSCSWG), and National Level Exercises (NLEs). - Improves equitable information sharing among and/or between the communications sector, sector members, government entities, and other industry sectors. - Reviews and comments on related plans and policies, in partnership with the sector-specific agency (SSA) of the communications sector. - Coordinates between and among the communications sector's policy-focused (NSTAC) and operations-focused (Comm-ISAC) mechanisms, and their government counterparts, with regard to: - Developing communications sector-specific recommendations for preparedness and incident response and recovery plans based on the experience of members of the sector. - Participating in the development of sound practices and lessons learned associated with Critical Infrastructure Protection (CIP) activities or incidents. - Identifying or participating in activities involving vulnerabilities, interdependencies, risk assessments, and risk management methodologies
+- Examines Communications Sector Critical Infrastructure Protection as defined in relevant policy guidance, such as: the Homeland Security Act of 2002, Homeland Security Presidential Directive 7 (HSPD-7), Executive Order (EO) 13636 (Improving Critical Infrastructure Cybersecurity), PPD-21, and the National Plan - Considers and publishes policy and planning positions addressing the US communications infrastructure and interests relevant to the global communications environment. - Represents the communications sector within cross-sector/interdependency matters, including by providing representation to such activities as the CIPAC, National Infrastructure Advisory Council (NIAC) Working Groups, the Critical Infrastructure Cross-Sector Council (CIC-SC), Cross-Sector Cyber Security Working Group (CSCSWG), and National Level Exercises (NLEs). - Improves equitable information sharing among and/or between the communications sector, sector members, government entities, and other industry sectors. - Reviews and comments on related plans and policies, in partnership with the Sector Risk Management Agency (SRMA) of the communications sector. - Coordinates between and among the communications sector's policy-focused (NSTAC) and operations-focused (Comm-ISAC) mechanisms, and their government counterparts, with regard to: - Developing communications sector-specific recommendations for preparedness and incident response and recovery plans based on the experience of members of the sector. - Participating in the development of sound practices and lessons learned associated with Critical Infrastructure Protection (CIP) activities or incidents. - Identifying or participating in activities involving vulnerabilities, interdependencies, risk assessments, and risk management methodologies